 A star fire, also called an Indian fire, produces a small flame that doesn’t use up fuel too quickly.

-Get your kindling going, then stick the ends of several logs into the fire.
+Get your tinder kindling going, then stick the ends of several logs into the fire.

 As the logs burn, push them into the fire.

-This type of campfire won’t produce a big roaring fire, That’s a good thing as you don’t always want the biggest fire possible.
+This type of campfire won’t produce a big roaring campfire, That’s a good thing as you don’t always want the biggest fire possible.

 You can be warmed just as well by a small fire as by a large one.